Miitomo: Release

+Shutdown

-In January 2018, Nintendo announced that the game would be discontinued, with its servers being shut down on May 9, 2018.
-Nintendo also stated that a browser-based Mii Maker tool would be created in late May following the discontinuation of Miitomo, the likes of which could be used to transfer and save Mii characters created within the app.
+In January 2018, Nintendo announced that Miitomo would be discontinued, its servers being shut down on May 9, 2018.
+They cited the app's dwindling userbase and a desire to re-allocate resources on other smartphone-based endeavors as reasoning for the closure.
+Nintendo stated on April 30 that a browser-based Mii Maker tool would be released in late May, the likes of which could be used to transfer and save Mii characters created within Miitomo.